minio/minio-py/docs/API.md

 <a name="put_object"></a>
 ### put_object(bucket_name, object_name, data, length, content_type='application/octet-stream', metadata=None)
 Add a new object to the object storage server.
+If provided metadata key is not one of the valid/supported metadata names, the metadata information is saved with prefix `X-Amz-Meta-` prepended to the original metadata key name.

 NOTE: Maximum object size supported by this API is 5TiB.